 Homeless Youth in America

 According to a February 2019 report by the National Center for Homeless Education, the number of K-12 homeless students enrolled in U.S. public schools had increased by 70 percent over the last decade.
-The report, however, does not include school-aged children who only experience homelessness during the summer or young children who are not enrolled in local educational agency preschool programs.
+However, the report does not include school-aged children who only experience homelessness during the summer or young children who are not enrolled in local educational agency preschool programs.

 From the 2014-15 through the 2016-17 school years, the number of homeless students increased by 7 percent.
-During that three-year period, approximately 20 states reported growth in their homeless student populations of 10 percent or more, and nine states reported 20 percent increases.
+During those three-years, approximately 20 states reported growth in their homeless student populations of 10 percent or more, and nine states reported 20 percent increases.
 In Maryland, public school data reported to the U.S. Department of Education shows an estimated 16,267 students experienced homelessness during the 2016-17 school year.

 Homeless Children Living with Complex Trauma